 + SEO web content

-How to set up communications for your startup in 2 weeks
+How to set up your startup marketing in 2 weeks

 1 Strategic questions

-When you plan communications for your startup there are many things to consider, initially.
+When you plan your startup marketing there are many things to consider, initially.

 - Are you an innovator, trend-setter, fast-follower, or re-creator of proven design / technology / methodology?